httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The `contentMD5` digest-algorithm token defined in {{Section 5 of RFC3230}}
 has been added to the HTTP Digest Algorithm Values Registry with the "obsoleted" status.

-All digest-algorithms defined in [RFC3230] are now "deprecated".
+All digest-algorithms defined in [RFC3230] are now "insecure".

 ## Changes Compared to RFC5843

 The digest-algorithm tokens for "MD5", "SHA", "SHA-256", "SHA-512" have been updated to lowercase.

-The status of "MD5" and "SHA" has been updated to "deprecated", and their description has been modified accordingly.
+The status of "MD5" and "SHA" has been updated to "insecure", and their description has been modified accordingly.

 The "id-sha-256" and "id-sha-512" algorithms have been added to the registry.